qcri-social/AIDR/Installation-instructions.md

 # Known Issues

 * aidr-manager application, when deployed on Glassfish 4 application server, does not load its default homepage (index.jsp page) on startup.
 In this case, complete path (e.g., http://abc.org/aidr/index.jsp) must be provided to launch the default homepage.

+* CDI deployment failure when attempting deployment of a module.
+The workaround is to toggle the `scope` of the glassfish 4.0 dependencies in the `pom.xml` file between `provided` and `compile`.